laowantong/paroxython/docs/md/preparing.md

 s = template % world # false negative
 ```

-A string _literal_ on the right hand side of `%` is needed to recognize the latter as a string formatting operator.
+A string _literal_ on the left hand side of `%` is needed to recognize the latter as a string formatting operator.
 Paroxython does not try to guess the type of `template`.

 There are more interesting cases.
 For instance, the following code is correctly tagged `tail_recursive_function:gcd`: a function is tail recursive if and only if all its recursive calls return their results immediately, without any further calculation.